armandcismaru/GameOfLife/README.md

 Valentin Oltyan

 ## Compiling instructions
-For the parallel version comple and test the live visualisation and control rules by running `go run .`
+For the parallel version compile and test the live visualisation and control rules by running `go run .`
 - If `s` is pressed, a PGM file with the current state of the board is generated.
 - If `q` is pressed, a PGM file with the current state of the board is generated and then the program terminates.
 - If `p` is pressed, the processing is paused and the current turn that is being processed is printed.
 If `p` is pressed again the processing is returned and `"Continuing"` is printed.

-Test the visualisation and control rules by running `go run .`

 ## 1. Parallel implementation
 ### 1.1.
 Functionality & Design